 Reach the coastal Versilia

-In the coastal Versilia it is plenty of things to do.
+In coastal Versilia, it is plenty of things to do.
 You have only to choose.
 Pietrasanta is rich in art and sculptures and artists as Mitoraj first and Botero decided to live here.
-If you like roman archaeology, reach Massaciuccoli Romana, which overlook the beautiful lake of the same name.
+If you like roman archaeology, reach Massaciuccoli Romana, which overlooks the beautiful lake of the same name.
 If you love shopping is there anything better than the luxurious shops of Forte dei Marmi?

-Finally if the weather is good some bath establishment will be open and you can spend the day resting under the sun, having lunch, a coffee or just a gelato.
+Finally, if the weather in Tuscany is good some bath establishment will be open and you can spend the day resting under the sun, having lunch, a coffee, or just a gelato.